peterduronelly/setting-up-your-data-science-environment/README.md

 In summary, a data science environment is a comprehensive setup that enables data scientists to efficiently collect, process, analyze, and visualize data, as well as develop and deploy models.
 It combines various tools and technologies to streamline the workflow and make data-driven decision-making possible.

-The list of steps below is far from comprehensive, but it is sufficient to follow Data Analysis coding course on MSBA at Central European University.
+The list of steps below is far from comprehensive, but it is sufficient to follow the Data Analysis coding courses ([introductory data analysis](https://courses.ceu.edu/courses/2023-2024/data-analysis-1-exploration-business-analytics-track), [coding](https://courses.ceu.edu/courses/2023-2024/coding-1-data-management-and-analysis-python) or [machine learning](https://courses.ceu.edu/courses/2023-2024/data-analysis-3-prediction-and-introduction-machine-learning)) on MSBA at Central European University.
 Beyond making students able to follow the course we are aiming to introduce such a technology stack that data professionals usually need in their jobs to carry out local development tasks (that is develop solutions on their own PCs or laptops).
 We are also trying to explain what these components are for and how they fit into the data science development workflow.

 ## 1. Install Anaconda